solana-foundation/developer-content/docs/core/fees.md

 of compute units.

 > A program can log details about its compute usage, including how much remains
-> in its alloted compute budget.
+> in its allotted compute budget.
 You can also find more information in this
 > guide for
 > [optimizing your compute usage](/content/guides/advanced/how-to-optimize-compute.md).

-Each transaction is alloted a [compute unit limit](#compute-unit-limit), either with the default limit set by the runtime or by explicitly requesting a higher limit.
+Each transaction is allotted a [compute unit limit](#compute-unit-limit), either with the default limit set by the runtime or by explicitly requesting a higher limit.
 After a transaction exceeds its compute unit limit, its processing is halted resulting in a transaction failure.